0xmuon/0xmuon/README.md

 ## How to reach me📫

 <p>
-  If you want to connect with me,please leave a DM in any of the following Socials,would love to collaborate.
+  If you want to connect with me,please leave a DM on any of the following Social media.
+I would love to collaborate.
 </p>

 <p align="left">